-General Remarks

-The subject property comprises a ground floor flat within a four storey tenement block located within the Shandon area of Edinburgh and convenient for all local amenities.
+General Remarks The subject property comprises a main door flat within a 4 storey tenement block located within the Trinity area of Edinburgh and convenient for all local amenities.
 At the time of inspection the general condition of the property appears consistent with its age and type of construction and was generally found to be in fair order throughout.

-Regular and ongoing maintenance to the external fabric of the building should be anticipated due to its age and type of construction.
+We would recommend the subject property be checked by a reputable damp and timber specialist with quotes being obtained for any required repair works.
+Regular and ongoing maintenance to the external fabric of the building should be anticipated in accordance with good maintenance practice.
+Essential Repairs None Estimated cost of essential repairs £ Retention recommended?
+Yes No Amount £